- Excellent sound

 Related: Best Wireless Headphones

 The MDR-1000X had an excellent design that didn’t need fixing, so Sony has basically left it alone.
 That’s fine, since it meant the company could spare some resources towards expanding the 1000X range – check out the Sony WF-1000X wireless earbuds.

 Anyway, the Sony WH-1000XM2 are more of a facelift than a makeover – there are a few minor improvements over the original, but unless you’re really looking for them you probably won’t notice.

 They still look very smart, with the same streamlined silhouette and hardly any branding.
 The body is mainly plastic, with polished metal in the headband and good quality synthetic leather at the ears.

 The paintjob is a little different: the beige version is now closer to champagne gold, while the black version is more gunmetal greyish blue.
 This adds a little visual flair, but the overall effect is no less subtle.
 If you want something with an executive vibe, the 1000XM2 will do nicely.

 What hasn’t changed is the polyurethane foam stuffed into the headband and ear pads.
 They’re as squishy as ever, and the 1000XM2 are as comfortable as their predecessors.
 Clamp force is just right; they hold the sides of your head but never squeeze.
 As before, the headband expands with satisfying clicks.
-The earcups can fold inwards as well as swivel flat.
+The earcups can fold inwards on hinges, as well as swivel flat.